cfeenstra67/statey/README.rst

      /
     * object_1:config:task:create

-Since you are changing the key of each object, [code]`statey` detects that each one needs to be deleted and recreated, and understands the order those things need to be done in.
+Since you are changing the key of each object, ``statey`` detects that each one needs to be deleted and recreated, and understands the order those things need to be done in.
 The same goes for any update you make to your configuration, or tearing down all of your infrastructure altogether.

 Compatibility
 ###############

 Tests are passing on Mac OS X and Ubuntu, see recent test runs in `Actions <https://github.com/cfeenstra67/pylumi/actions>`_ for details.

-Right now [code]`statey` is only tested with Python 3.8.
+Right now ``statey`` is only tested with Python 3.8.
 There are known imcompatabilities with Python 3.6, and they should be addressed.
 Python 3.7 has not been tested but may very well work as intended.

 Contact